zksecurity/wasmati/README.md

 });
 ```

+- Great composability and IO
+  - Internal representation of modules / funcs / etc is a readable JSON object
+    - close to [the spec's type layout](https://webassembly.github.io/spec/core/syntax/modules.html#modules) (but improves readability or JS ergonomics where necessary)
+  - Helpers like `module.toBytes()`, `Module.fromBytes(bytes, imports)`

+### Features that aren't implemented yet

+_PRs welcome!_

-- Optional **build step** which takes as input a file that exports your `Module`, and compiles it to a file which hard-codes the Wasm bytecode as base64 string, correctly imports all dependencies (imports) for the instantiation like the original file did, instantiates the module (top-level await) and exports the module's exports.
+- **Wasmati build.** We want to add an optional build step which takes as input a file that exports your `Module`, and compiles it to a file which doesn't depend on wasmati at runtime.
+Instead, it hard-codes the Wasm bytecode as base64 string, correctly imports all dependencies (imports) for the instantiation like the original file did, instantiates the module (top-level await) and exports the module's exports.

 ```ts
 // example.ts